 This trip does not require special high knowledge in various geological areas.
 The program can be adapted for schoolchildren and students, or for young scientists, as well as lovers of wildlife, geology, paleontology, mineralogy, and geography.
 This expedition attracts everyone, from beginners to experts.
 The field program is flexible and can be changed for a specific audience of field researchers.
-In this trip, we will tell you in accessible language about the geological structure of the great Central Asian mountain systems of the Tien-Shan and Pamir, as well as the geological processes taking place in the earth’s crust and beyond.
+In this trip, we will tell you in accessible language about the geological structure of the great Central Asian mountain systems of the Tian-Shan and Pamir, as well as the geological processes taking place in the earth’s crust and beyond.

 On this trip we will visit national parks, geological heritage sites, mines, quarries, caves, canyons and lakes.
 Our route passes through different landscapes, from glacial to semi-desert.
 We will visit the territories of potential Global Geoparks.
 This is an opportunity to see the entire geological history, from Precambrian to Holocene ages.
 Daily experts will make briefings about relief, geology, geological processes, in accessible language.
 During the trip you can see stunning landscapes, local cultural sights, accompanied by incredible wildlife and fascinating stories of people.
 During this field expedition, you will be able to participate in excursions to local historical sites, swim and have a boat trip in the Issyk-Kul Lake, go down to a real mine, and try national dishes.

-Our experts have significant professional experience acquired through many years of field expeditions and are well aware of the geology of the Tien-Shan, Pamir-Alay, not only in Kyrgyz territory, but also in Central Asia.
+Our experts have significant professional experience acquired through many years of field expeditions and are well aware of the geology of the Tian-Shan, Pamir-Alay, not only in Kyrgyz territory, but also in Central Asia.
 The duration of the program is 20 days.
 The duration can be changed at the request of the participants.
 The total length of the route is about 3850 km.
 The most favorable time for the trip is May – September.

 Topics for our geological excursions:

-- Geodynamics and seismicity of Tien-Shan
+- Geodynamics and seismicity of Tian-Shan

-- Geomorphology and Quaternary geology of Tien-Shan
+- Geomorphology and Quaternary geology of Tian-Shan

 - Geological threats